Guide to visitor management system features

 Here’s a step-by-step checklist to pick the right visitor management system:

 ✅ Check how intuitive the system is: Make sure the new system is easy for visitors and staff to use, without needing lots of training.
-If you’re going for a digital VMS and there’s a free trial, take advantage of it first.
+If you’re going for a digital visitor management system and there’s a free trial, take advantage of it first.

 ✅ Choose a system with flexible check-in options: It should support walk-ins, scheduled visits, self-check-in, receptionist-assisted check-in, and mobile sign-ins.